Thinking Through Environmental Justice and Food Sovereignty on These Lands

 Teaching and supervision grounded in values of mutual respect, reflexivity, and collaboration.

-Facilitating experiential and creative learning spaces that advance critical inquiry, ethical engagement, and develop research skills students can carry into community‑engaged and scholarly work.
+Facilitation of experiential and creative learning spaces that advance critical inquiry, ethical engagement, and develop research skills students carry into community‑engaged and scholarly work.

 Articles, books, podcasts & media for research, academia and action